 New Office Intra-company Transfers

 For companies outside the US who are interested in expanding their operations into the US the L-1 is an option.
 L-1s for US offices which have been in operation for less than 1 year are granted for 1 year, after which time the company must show evidence of operations in the US for the L-1 to renew.

 Petitioners may apply for blanket L1 petitions at US consulates outside the United States if:

 – US and each of the non-US companies are engaged in commercial trade or services;

-- US company has been doing business in the United States for one year or more;
+– US company has been doing business in the United States for 1 year or more;

 – US company has 3 or more domestic and foreign branches, subsidiaries or affiliates; and